firoorg/firo/README.md

 What is ZCoin?
 ----------------

-ZCoin is the implementation of the Zerocoin protocol ( http://zerocoin.org ) gurunteeing true financial anonymity.
+ZCoin is the implementation of the Zerocoin protocol ( http://zerocoin.org ) guaranteeing true financial anonymity.

  - 10 minute block targets
  - 21 million total coins